skylineos/clsp-videojs-plugin/README.md

 ## Run test server

-1. `npm run serve`
+1. `yarn run serve`
 1. navigate to [http://localhost:9999](http://localhost:9999) in Chrome
 1. add a `clsp` url to any of the inputs, then click submit
 1. click play on the video element (if not using an autoplay player)

 Note that this dev server will NOT re-generate the `clspConduit.generated.js` file.
-If you make changes to this file, you will need to run `npm run build` and then restart the dev server to get your changes to be recognized:
+If you make changes to this file, you will need to run `yarn run build` and then restart the dev server to get your changes to be recognized:

-`npm run build && npm run serve`
+`yarn run build && yarn run serve`

 This is expected to be fixed in an upcoming release.